Learn about many of the available medications in our database.

 If you have liver problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 Your doctor may want to test your liver function regularly with blood tests while you are taking this medication.

-Lung inflammation: Lung inflammation (interstitial lung disease), causing difficulty breathing has occurred rarely in some people taking teriflunomide.
+Lung inflammation: Rarely, some people taking teriflunomide have experienced lung inflammation (interstitial lung disease), causing difficulty breathing.
 This complication can be serious and sometimes fatal.
-If you experience new or worsening shortness of breath or cough (with or without fever) at any time while you are taking teriflunomide contact your doctor immediately.
+If you experience new or worsening shortness of breath or cough (with or without fever) at any time while you are taking teriflunomide, contact your doctor immediately.

 Pregnancy: This medication is likely to cause serious harm and birth defects to the unborn baby if it is taken by a pregnant mother.
 It is important that teriflunomide is not used during pregnancy or by women who may become pregnant.
 If you become pregnant while taking this medication, contact your doctor immediately.